A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Modelling framework

+being $p_M$ and $\beta_M$ the values associated with cells with the minimal epigenetic trait $y=0$ and $p_m$ and $\beta_m$ the values that characterised cells with the maximal epigenetic trait $y=1$.
+Observe that we assume $p_M>p_m$ and so the function $p$ is decreasing in $y$, coherently with our initial assumptions.
+On the other hand, the behaviour of the function $\beta$ depends on the specific biological situation under investigation: the assumption $\beta_M>\beta_m$ leads to a function $\beta$ decreasing in $y$ and models the decrease of viral infectivity associated to hypoxic cells; the choice $\beta_m>\beta_M$ leads instead to an increasing $\beta$ and corresponds to a virus that specifically targets hypoxic cells.
+Since from a therapeutical point of view it is known that most treatment strategies improve their efficiency on proliferative cells in well-oxygenated environments, we refer to viruses behaving as in the first case as a ``standard oncolytic viruses'', and to the second one as an ``hypoxia-specific oncolytic viruses''.
+These two scenarios are represented in Figure \ref{fig:tradeoffs}.

+Note that the effect of oxygenation on the infectivity of oncolityc viruses opens the way to two different modelling choices: one expressed with a direct dependence on oxygen, the other with a dependence on the epigenetic variable $y$ involved in determining the rate of resistance to hypoxia of the cell.
+Although both choices are considered equally valid, we adopt the second modeling strategy in this context.
+Our aim is to trace how epigenetic variations in tumour cells, implemented as a resistance mechanism in hypoxic conditions, affect different levels of infectious efficacy, rather than attributing these differences directly to oxygen deprivation altering the virus’s capabilities.

-We remark that the terms for proliferation and selection are the same ones adopted in Ref. \cite{chiari23heterogeneity}.
-In absence of infections, the cell density always grows up to the same carrying capacity $K$ irrespective of the oxygen level: this constitutes a significant difference with respect to some previous modelling approaches of hypoxic tumours (such as the ones employed in Refs. \cite{ardaseva2020fluctuating,ardaseva20comparative,fiandaca2020mathematical,villa2021modeling}) and allows us to consider virotherapy as the only cause of cancer reduction in hypoxic conditions.
+We remark that the terms for proliferation and selective pressure follow the modelling choices adopted in Ref. \cite{chiari23heterogeneity}.
+In absence of infections and epigenetic diffusion, the cell density always grows up to the same carrying capacity $K$ irrespectively of the oxygen level: indeed, $u(t,\vec{x},y)=K\delta_{\varphi(O(\vec{x}))}(y)$ is trivially a steady state (see also Eq. \eqref{eq:eq_K} in this respect).
+This constitutes a significant difference with respect to some previous modelling approaches of hypoxic tumours (such as the ones employed in Refs. \cite{ardaseva2020fluctuating,ardaseva20comparative,fiandaca2020mathematical,villa21modeling}) and allows us to consider virotherapy as the only cause of cancer reduction in hypoxic conditions.
+In presence of epigenetic diffusion, it is reasonable to expect a smaller equilibrium value of $\rho$ due to the coexistence of subpopulations with different epigenetic characteristics and the resulting action of the term $S$.

 \paragraph{Infected cancer cell} Infected cells may move and die; uninfected cells may also become infected.
 The dynamics are described by the equation